djgd27/CMPT-220/README.md

-# CMPT-220
+# My Work for CMPT 220
-Marist College - Software Development I
+Programs for Software Development I